Skip to content

 Here’s a situation we’ve been seeing a lot recently:

-A team of smart, hardworking business continuity management (BCM) professionals (who are fairly new on the job) conducts a BIA to identify which processes at their company are the most mission-critical (and thus should receive the strongest protection against outages).
+A team of smart, hardworking business continuity management (BCM) professionals (who are fairly new on the job) conduct a BIA to identify which processes at their company are the most mission-critical, and should receive the strongest protection against outages.

-In doing this BIA, the team can use any of the available tools (our BIA On-Demand tool, one of our competitors’ tools, an Excel spreadsheet—it doesn’t matter).
+In doing this BIA, the team can use any of the available tools: including Word, an Excel spreadsheet or BIA On Demand

 The team arrives at a prioritized list of their company’s critical business processes.